Supervision and the Supervisor

 [A supervisor is] . . . any individual having authority, in the interest of the employer, to hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other employees, or responsibility to direct them, or to adjust their grievances, or to effectively recommend such action if, in connection with the foregoing, the exercise of such authority is not merely of a routine or clerical nature, but requires the use of independent judgment.

 According to the federal statutes, then, the supervisor is defined as a member of management in the workplace.
-This is significant in construction, inasmuch as most people who perform construction supervision advance to that stature and function after having been construction .
+This is significant in construction, inasmuch as most people who perform construction supervision advance to that stature and function after having been construction craft workers.
 With a background and training in performing skilled construction craft work, individuals who excel and who also demonstrate leadership and management potential are often promoted to the position of supervisor.
-When this occurs, these individuals become members of management on a construction and in a construction company.
+When this occurs, these individuals become members of management on a construction project and in a construction company.
 While these individuals clearly retain their affinity for, and certainly their identity with, their craft, and perhaps with their craft trade union as well, when they become supervisors, they have, according to the definition provided in these federal statutes, become members of management.

 THE SUPERVISOR’S FUNCTIONAL ROLE IN A CONSTRUCTION COMPANY

 In a functional sense, supervisors provide the operational link between the construction craft workers and the management team, both on a construction project and within a construction company.
-Figure 2.1 depicts schematically the typical functional of a construction company and of a construction project team, from the executive level in the company, through the project manager and superintendent, to the construction supervisor, to the construction craft workers.
+Figure 2.1 depicts schematically the typical functional organization of a construction company and of a construction project team, from the executive level in the company, through the project manager and superintendent, to the construction supervisor, to the construction craft workers.

 The supervisor, then, can be said to be the link between those who actually perform the construction work on a project (the construction craft workers) and those who have responsibility for the management of the project (the superintendent and the project manager), and in turn with those responsible for management and operation of the construction company (the support and executive levels of the company).
 The management functions performed by the supervisor are critically important to the success of every construction project, and in like fashion, are vital to the profitability and to the continuance of the construction company.